UDOOboard/Bolt-Docs/docs/13_Advanced_Topics/01_BIOS-UEFI_firmware.md

 <span class="label label-warning">Heads up!</span> Updating the BIOS/UEFI to a newer version will also restore the new factory default configuration.

-# UEFI Update utility
+# BIOS/UEFI Update

-At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily update flash devices with the new BISO/UEFI Firmware version.
+At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily update flash devices with the new BIOS/UEFI Firmware version.

 [UEFI BIOS Firmware + Update Utility Tool]()
 Coming Soon